-For efficient management, the Industrial L2+ Managed Switch is equipped with web, Telnet and SNMP management interfaces.
+For efficient management, the Industrial Managed Switch is equipped with Command line, Web and SNMP management interfaces.

-- With the built-in Web-based management interface, the Industrial L2+ Managed Switch offers an easy-to-use, platform-independent management and configuration facility. - For text-based management, the switches can be accessed via Telnet and the console port. - By supporting the standard SNMP, the switches can be managed via any standard management software connections which encrypt the packet content at each session.
+- With the built-in Web-based management interface, the Industrial Managed Switch offers an easy-to-use, platform-independent management and configuration facility. - For text-based management, it can be accessed via Telnet and the console port. - For standard-based monitor and management software, it offers SNMPv3 connection which encrypts the packet content at each session for secure remote management.